maxalbanese/CyberMALT/README.md

 Detailed Description of the Dataset CIC-IDS2017 and of the Attacks that were Utilized

 ### [Results](appendices/results.md)
-More Results from the Experiments.
+More Details from the Experiments.